Creamy Potato, Kielbasa and Kale Soup is complete old-world comfort in a bowl that’s perfect when the weather is chilly!

 - Transfer the thickened combination to the Dutch oven.

-- Bring the soup back up to a simmer and cook over low heat until thickened.
+- Bring the soup back up to a simmer and cook over low heat, stirring often until thickened.
 Stir in Dijon mustard and Worcestershire.
 Season to taste with salt and black pepper and serve.